-You will hear an audible alarm if any of the following components fails:
+You will hear an audible alarm if any of the following components fail:

-- Cooling Module

-- PSU Modules
+- PSU/Cooling Modules

 - Hard Disk Drives

-- Sensors or Presence Detection Circuitries
+- Sensors or presence detection circuitries

 If you hear an audible alarm, ensure to read the error message on the terminal or the PAC Management Software screen to determine the cause of the alarm.
 Take appropriate actions to solve the problem.
 You can turn off the alarm using the mute button on the front panel.
 To know more of the alarm beep patterns, see the Troubleshooting Guide included in the bundled CD.